fadimbarki87/hr-agent-api/README.md

 # HR Data QA Agent

-A bilingual HR question-answering app that combines deterministic SQL querying with semantic search over employee performance reviews.
+A bilingual HR question-answering system that combines deterministic SQL querying with semantic search over employee performance reviews.

-The project answers structured HR questions, such as reporting lines, salaries, hire dates, department counts, and absences, by converting natural language into SQLite queries.
-For review-based questions like leadership potential or communication issues, it uses FAISS and Azure OpenAI embeddings to retrieve relevant employees semantically.
+The system answers structured HR questions, such as reporting lines, salaries, hire dates, department counts, and absences, by converting natural language into SQLite queries.
+For review-based queries like leadership potential or communication issues, it uses FAISS with Azure OpenAI embeddings to retrieve relevant employees.

 It supports English and German input and routes questions through three modes:
 - SQL only
 - semantic review search
-- hybrid semantic + SQL filtering
+- hybrid (semantic + SQL filtering)

 ## Tech Stack